Feedback Package

 Overview

-The feedback package enables AI agents to interact with humans during execution through two primary mechanisms:
+The feedback package enables AI agents to interact with humans during execution through three primary mechanisms:

 - Interactive Chat Questioning: Ask multiple questions via chat with support for text responses or multiple-choice options using structured form inputs

-- Browser-Based Content Review: Display file contents or React components in browser UIs for approval/rejection with optional comments
+- Browser-Based File Review: Display file contents (text, Markdown, HTML, JSON) in browser UIs for approval/rejection with optional comments

 This package is designed for task uncertainty resolution, approval workflows, and interactive content review scenarios where human input is needed before proceeding.